neurostat-lab/neurostat-lab.github.io/people.md

    * IRB committee member (for Biostatistics) at Ajou University Medical Center
    * Statistical Editor/Advisor - Journal of Neurogastroenterology and Motility, Journal of Korean Academy of Child and Adolescent Psychiatry
    * Editorial Board Member - Frontiers in Psychiatry
+   * Publishing committee (on statistics) - The Korean Society of Perinatology

 ### Eunyoung A. Lee